ethanshry/Kraken/documentation/Report.md

 Due to the fact that it is designed to support primarilly API deployments, the platform will simply expose a single internal docker port externally to your machine.
 Ephemeral Tasks are technically supported, though their behavior has not been extensively validated.
 Other deployment types (databases, complex deployments utilizing docker networking features, etc) are not officially supported, though may be possible via the custom Dockerfile feature.

 ## Usage

+This section will cover the important pieces needed to use the platform.

 ### Requirements